BeastFNCreative/uefn-mods/README.md

 # uefn-mods
 Simple to use Mods to apply to UEFN (Unreal Editor for Fortnite)

+## UPDATE:
+As of 35.00 the filename is unified, so from now on you will only need to replace the file every update.

 # Tutorial

 1. Download the latest UEFN-ExposeAll File.